Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 Fused Split Spells in Magic

-Fuse cards, also called split spells, are unique two-sided cards that allow you to play one or both sides of the spell.
-Each side has a separate mana cost, meaning you may only be able to afford one half of the spell, but if you have the necessary mana, you can play both at once for a powerful fused package that packs a potent punch.
-Most halves belong to different colors, lending advantages to multicolored decks.
+Fuse or fused cards, also called split spells, possess two sides that allow you to play one or both halves.
+Each has a separate mana cost, meaning you might only afford one piece, but if you have the necessary mana, you can play both at once for a devastating fused package.
+The halves also belong to two and sometimes three different colors, lending their strength only to multifaceted decks.

-Fused spells work well thanks to their versatility, and since they count as a single card, they give you access to different strategies with a single draw.
-But with dozens of impressive options to choose from, which fuse cards are worth casting These are the ten best split spells in Magic: The Gathering!
+Fused spells excel thanks to their versatility, and since they count as a single card, you only need to draw them once.
+But with dozens of impressive options to choose from, which fused cards are worth casting?
+These are the 10 best split spells in Magic: The Gathering!

 CMC: 7 (5 and 2)

-Flesh doesn't impress as much, but having additional; options available always helps.
-For five mana, this sorcery exiles a creature from any graveyard, then you place X +1/+1 counters on a target creature, where X is the power of the exiled card.
-Not typically as useful as Blood, but it removes a foe from the graveyard, preventing your opponent from reviving them, while strengthening one of your heroes.
+For five mana, Flesh exiles a creature from any graveyard, then you place X +1/+1 counters on a target creature, where X is the power of the exiled card.
+Not typically as useful as Blood, but it strengthens your monster while banishing a foe from the graveyard, preventing your opponent from reviving them.

 6. Breaking // Entering

 Another tri-colored entry, Breaking simply mills the top eight cards from a deck into the graveyard.
 When affecting you, this can be used to stock your discard pile with cards to later revive; when applied to an opponent, it edges them closer to a deck-out loss.

 Entering is rather costly at six mana, but it puts a creature from any graveyard onto the field under your control while giving it haste, letting it attack or tap the turn it arrives.
 While expensive, the card serves you permanently (not just for the turn), can act immediately, and Breaking's effect ensures you'll have many tempting targets to select from.

 5. Ready // Willing